brendencallahan/Mocks/README.md

 (Visit assignment page here, no login required) https://cs50.harvard.edu/x/2022/psets/9/finance/

-* The money used in this is fake.
+* The money used in this is not real.
 You start with $10,000 fake USD when you register. :)